BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-1.md

 Lastly, we'll define the ports.
 These are the methods that we have access to in the service layer which are implemented by adapters.

+driven.go contains the ports for all the adapters we will attempt to have ChatGPT implement.
 ```go
 package ports